Last Updated on

 - If making barley (not rice), drain barley from soaking water then add bring 2 cups water to a boil in a saucepan.
 Add barley and cook until it relatively dry (but not so dry that it sticks to the bottom of the pot and burns.
 Stir it frequently to avoid burning it.

-- Drain cooked beans and pat dry with a dish towel.
+- Drain cooked beans and rub together to de-hull them.
+Pat dry with a dish towel.

 - Transfer beans to a large mixing bowl.
 Mash lightly, just to loosen hulls.
 Add cooked rice or barley if using.